machine2learn/QGS/Readme.md

 # Quickstart

 Executable files for generic Linux and Windows x64 are available.
-The generic Linux version can be [downloaded here](https://github.com/machine2learn/QGS/raw/master/qgs-x86_64), and the Windows version can be [downloaded here](https://github.com/machine2learn/QGS/raw/master/qgs-win64.exe). **This document assumes that the QGS executable is named "qgs" (or "qgs.exe" for Windows).** If you use the precompiled executables, it is recommended to rename them from "qgs-x86_64" to "qgs" (or "qgs-win64.exe" to "qgs.exe" for Windows).
+The v1.0 generic Linux version can be [downloaded here](https://github.com/machine2learn/QGS/releases/download/v1.0/qgs-x86_64), and the Windows version can be [downloaded here](https://github.com/machine2learn/QGS/releases/download/v1.0/qgs-win64.exe).
+More recent binaries may be available from the repository. **This document assumes that the QGS executable is named "qgs" (or "qgs.exe" for Windows).** If you use the precompiled executables, it is recommended to rename them from "qgs-x86_64" to "qgs" (or "qgs-win64.exe" to "qgs.exe" for Windows).

 If you want to compile the program yourself, see **Compiling** below.